The Biography of Imam Abu ‘Abdullah Muhammad ibn Idris ash-Shafi’i (r.a.)

 Imam al-Bayhaqi (r.a.) also mentioned another great merit, the superlative praise of Yemen and the Yemenis by the Prophet (s.a.w.) in the numerous sayings of his, as Imam ash-Shafi’i (r.a.) is from Yemen on his mother’s side, such as the statement, “Faith is Yemeni!” as reported in Swahih Muslim, and elsewhere.

 Imam ash-Shafi’i (r.a.) was born in a village in Ghazza, by the town of ‘Asqalan, in 150 AH, the same year Imam Abu Hanifah Nu’man ibn Tsabit (r.a.) passed away, shortly after his father’s death in Sham.
 His mother took him, at the age of two, to the Ḥijaz, where he grew up among her Azdi Yemeni relatives.
 Later, fearing the waste of his sharif lineage, she moved him to Makka.
 Imam ash-Shafi’i (r.a.) was a skillful archer.
 Then he took to learning language and poetry, until he devoted himself to fiqh, beginning with ahadits.
 His mother could not afford to buy him paper, so he would write his lessons on bones, particularly shoulder-bones.
 He memorised the Qur’an at age seven, then Imam Abu ‘Abdullah Malik ibn Anas’s (r.a.) al-Muwaṭhṭha’ at age ten, at which time his teacher would deputise him to teach in his absence.
-He receive permission to give fatwa at age fifteen.
+He received permission to give fatwa at age fifteen.
 All this is recorded in Imam Abu Muhammad ‘Abd ar-Rahman ibn Abu Hatim Muhammad ar-Razi’s (r.a.)
 Manaqib ash-Shafi’i wa Adabuh.

 Imam Abu Manswur ‘Abd al-Qahir ibn Thahir al-Baghdadi’s (r.a.)
 Manaqib Imam ash-Shafi’i, and Naqd Abu ‘Abdullah al-Jurjani fi Tarjiḥ Madzhab Abu Hanifah, related the following example of the Imam ash-Shafi’i’s (r.a.) perspicuity at an early age: Imam ash-Shafi’i (r.a.) was sitting at Malik’s feet one day, when a man came in and said, “I sell turtle-doves, and one of my customers returned one of them to me today saying that it does not coo, so I swore to him on pain of divorce that my turtle-dove coos all the time!”